DenysRudenko/Project-2/README.md

 * [CSS3](https://en.wikipedia.org/wiki/CSS) (Cascading Style Sheets) was used to provide the style to the content written in a HTML.

+* [JavaSCript](https://en.wikipedia.org/wiki/JavaScript) JavaScript often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.

 * [Wireframe](https://wireframe.cc/) was used to create wireframes of the website.

 * [Google Fonts](https://fonts.google.com/) was used to import font-family 'Krona One' into style,css file and which was used throughout the pages of the website.

-* [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) was used to resize some of the site images and style them.

 * [Font Awesome](https://fontawesome.com/) was used to import icons to the sites.